asteca/ASteCA/docs/basic/synthetic_clusters.rst

 The ``IMF_name`` and ``max_mass`` arguments are used to generate random mass samples from a an IMF.
-This step is performed when the :class:`synthetic` object is created instead of every time a new synthetic cluster is generated, to improve the performance of the code.
-The ``IMF_name`` argument must be one of those available in :ref:`synthetic_api`.
+This step is performed when the :py:mod:`asteca.synthetic` object is created instead of every time a new synthetic cluster is generated, to improve the performance of the code.
+The ``IMF_name`` argument must be one of those available in :py:mod:`asteca.synthetic`.
 Currently these are associated to the following IMFs:

 .. figure:: ../_static/IMFs.png
     :scale: 35%